csniico/main-infra/terraform/modules/rds/README.md

 - Set appropriate backup retention periods based on your data recovery requirements
 - Consider using option groups for additional database engine features
 - Security groups should be created using a dedicated security-group module
+- For enhanced security, use the `manage_master_user_password` feature to let AWS Secrets Manager handle password rotation
+- When using enhanced monitoring, create an IAM role with the appropriate permissions using a dedicated IAM module
+- For production workloads, set `deletion_protection = true` to prevent accidental database deletion
+- Use `max_allocated_storage` to enable storage autoscaling for databases with variable storage needs